JiYoung99/Jiyoung-remote/README.md

 # Jiyoung-remote
-# from 7 node again
+# from 6 node again2